Queen Elizabeth II Botanic Park

 - Picturesque picnic area

-- Spot butterflies, parrots and other native birds
+- Spot butterflies, parrots and other native wildlife

 - Gift shop